StylePitcher/stylepitcher.github.io/index.markdown

   </tbody>
 </table>

-## Style Transfer for Singing Voice Synthesis (SVS)
+## Zero-shot Singing Voice Synthesis (SVS) with Style Transfer

 Given target lyrics, musical score and a reference singing voice, style transfer for SVS aims to synthesize vocals that match the target content while resembling the singing styles of the reference.
+In the following examples, the singers in the reference audio have never been seen by the model during training, i.e., a zero-shot setting.
 We compare our methods, i.e., **StylePitcher** and **StylePitcher (w/o smooth)**, with [StyleSinger](https://aaronz345.github.io/StyleSingerDemo/).
 All the methods support both parallel and non-parallel style transfer.

 ### Parallel Style Transfer
 In the parallel style transfer setting, the content of the reference singing voice is the same as the target lyrics and musical scores.
-We show the **Reference** audio here for both the singing content (lyrics and musical scores) and the reference singing styles.
+Thus, the **Reference** audio here provides both the singing content (lyrics and musical scores) and the singing styles for re-synthesis.

 <table class="audio-table">
   <thead>